 - After mold is physically removed from its source, the air should be cleaned of airborne mold spores using HEPA (High Efficiency Particulate Air) air scrubbers and air exchange (i.e. replacing dirty moldy air with clean fresh air through simple ventilation or more sophisticated negative air controls for bigger jobs)

 - When vacuuming and using air scrubbers for mold remediation, the filters used should be HEPA (High Efficiency Particulate Air).
 Only HEPA filters are designed to capture particles as small as mold spores.
-Regular filters will not work.
+Regular filters will not work, and could make the problem worse.

 - Mold professionals usually discard moldy porous building materials such as drywall, insulation and baseboards.
 These materials are relatively inexpensive to replace and difficult to impossible to restore to their previous uncontaminated condition.

-- Most mold professionals use some sort of antimicrobial chemical to actually clean the mold and mold stains.
+- Mold professionals will use an antimicrobial chemical to clean any remaining mold and mold stains after demo.

 - Mold professionals often use a sealer or encapsulant to make the treated areas more resistant to water damage and mold, and also to help with odor control.